Robinpig/Note/docs/CS/DB/Redis/hash.md

 ## expand

+This function is called once a background process of some kind terminates, as we want to avoid resizing the hash tables when there is a child in order to play well with `copy-on-write` (otherwise when a resize happens lots of memory pages are copied).
+The goal of this function is to update the ability for `dict.c` to resize the hash tables accordingly to the fact we have an active fork child running.

 Using dictEnableResize() / dictDisableResize() we make possible to enable/disable resizing of the hash table as needed.
 This is very important for Redis, as we use copy-on-write and don't want to move too much memory around when there is a child performing saving operations.